Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

 Here the relevant Hilbert spaces are extended as necessary so that they have the same size.
 In this instance, the optimal strategy (application of $U$ to the input state) is called economical, meaning that one does not require an ancilla for the operation to be implemented.

-If this cannot be done, but there exists a mixture of maximum eigenvectors such that $\Tr_{\text{OUT}}(\rho)=\identity/d'$, then it is always possible to introduce an ancillary system of Hilbert space no larger than $d'^2$ that purifies $\rho$ and gives Schmidt coefficients between the system IN and the rest of value $1/d'$.
-By the previous argument, we can therefore implement a unitary operation over this extended space (meaning it is no long economical) that realises the desired map. \end{proof}
+If this cannot be done, but there exists a mixture of maximum eigenvectors such that $\Tr_{\text{OUT}}(\rho)=\identity/d'$, then it is always possible to introduce an ancillary system that purifies $\rho$ and gives Schmidt coefficients between the system IN and the rest of value $1/d'$.
+By the previous argument, we can therefore implement a unitary operation over this extended space (meaning it is no longer economical) that realizes the desired map. }\end{proof}

-\section{Cloning}
+\subsection{Cloning}

 We study the $M\rightarrow N$ universal cloning problem.
 This means that we are given $M$ copies of an unknown pure state, and are tasked with making $N>M$ copies of it, as well as we can.
 Universal cloning imposes that the unknown quantum state is drawn uniformly from all possible pure states (i.e.\ $U\ket{0}$ where $U$ is drawn uniformly over $SU(d)$).
 Most studies concentrate on symmetric cloning, in which we want all of the copies produced to be as good as each other.
 Here, we aim for the loftier goal of wanting to know how we can trade the qualities of the different outputs.
 Traditionally, one concentrates on the single-clone fidelity: